firebase/firebase-tools/docs/deploy.md

 # deploy

-Deploy code and assets to your firebase project
+Deploy code and assets to your Firebase project

 ## Usage
 ```